FlorianMuenchbach/borgpull/README.md

 # The Issue

-Machines that are not able to (NAT?) or shall not be able to (permissions?) reach a backup server but still have to be backed up using borg.
+Machines that are not able to (NAT?) or shall not be able to (permissions? policies?) reach a backup server but still have to be backed up using borg.
 Borg allows to push data to a remote backup server, but the backup can not be initiated by the backup server itself.